TheFatBlue/Human-compatibleCV/README.md

 python -m pip install paddlepaddle-gpu==2.4.1.post112 -f https://www.paddlepaddle.org.cn/whl/linux/mkl/avx/stable.html
 ```

-You can find all the pretrained model and output [here](https://drive.google.com/drive/folders/1XOgx0RaxZQObv9oGCArdcBXsvGy2sz0E?usp=share_link), and the pretrained model is need to be placed in the derectory: `CLIP_prefix_caption/models`
+You can find all the pretrained model and output [here](https://drive.google.com/drive/folders/1XOgx0RaxZQObv9oGCArdcBXsvGy2sz0E?usp=share_link)(I can't guarantee that this link is still valid after the course), and the pretrained model is need to be placed in the derectory: `CLIP_prefix_caption/models`

-# Translate Books
+## Translate Books

 For example, you can translate the *i*th book using command:
 ```